jpignata/docs/docs/lib/getting-started/fragments/android/generate-model.md

-In the next step, you will model your data and generating models which are used by DataStore.
-[GraphQL](http://graphql.org/) is used as a common language across all supported platforms for this process, and is also used as the network protocol when syncing with the cloud.
-You will define a schema to store your Todo records, and then generate models to create, read, update, and delete these records.
+With the basic setup complete, next you will model the data your application will store.
+You'll use Amplify DataStore to persist your application's data.
+DataStore provides a programming model for storing data offline and online without writing additional code.
+DataStore models are specified as [GraphQL](http://graphql.org/) schemas.
 If you'd like, first [learn more](~/cli/graphql-transformer/overview.md) about annotating GraphQL schemas and data modeling.

 1. Switch to **Project** view in Android Studio and open the schema file at `amplify/backend/api/amplifyDatasource/schema.graphql`.